 If you can, make your January mortgage payment in December.
-This will give you an extra bump in interest deduction for 2021.
-If you have a property tax bill due next year you can also take care of that in 2021 to take advantage of this additional tax break.
+This will give you an extra bump in interest deduction for 2022.
+If you have a property tax bill due next year you can also take care of that to take advantage of this additional tax break.

 Sell off any bad investments if you have capital gains.
 This is called ‘loss harvesting’.
 You can use these losses for investments that you’re sure aren’t going to bounce back to offset $3,000 of gains in the current year.
 If you have more than $3,000 in losses, they will roll forward to offset next years’ gains.